By Mark Nichol

 A car you could be forgiven for thinking didn’t exist.
 Fiat’s current model portfolio is very heavily centred on the evergreen 500 – you’ve got the all-new electric 500, which is brilliant, then there’s the ‘500 Classic’, which is… slightly less brilliant and powered by internal combustion, yet it is still soldiering on alongside the electric model.
 If you want an off-roader from Fiat, you need a 500X, which is a jacked-up 5-door variant of the 500 which looks as if someone has over-inflated the regular car like a massive balloon, and then there’s the people carrier… which is another 500, this time the 500L.
 Which has looks only a mother could love, but then so do some MINI models and they seem to sell OK.
 Having said that, the 500L is being phased out as we speak, thankfully, so you can probably discount it in the main.

 However, if you don’t fancy a 500 but you do want a Fiat, there are a couple of other choices, one of which is the car you’re looking at here.
-The ancient Panda is still doddering along in Fiat’s showrooms, so swerve that and take a look at the Tipo.
-It’s a C-segment hatchback and estate, the latter known as a Station Wagon, and it aims to offer a more pragmatic, value approach to family motoring in a class that includes the likes of the Volkswagen Golf, Ford Focus, Toyota Corolla, Peugeot 308, Vauxhall Astra and SEAT Leon, among many more.
-What we’re trying here is the Cross model, which has faux off-roader looks and forms a kind of default flagship for the Tipo family.
+The enduring Panda is still present in Fiat’s showrooms, as is the Fiat Tipo.
+It’s a C-segment hatchback and estate, the latter known as a Station Wagon, and it aims to offer a more pragmatic, value approach to family motoring in a class that includes the likes of the Volkswagen Golf and Ford Focus, among many more.
+What we’re trying here is the Fiat Tipo Cross model, which has faux off-roader looks and forms a kind of default flagship for the Tipo family.

 What’s good about it?